 That said, hiring engineers from the likes of Mercedes, Tesla, and other big car companies confirms Cupertino has some sort of automotive ambitions.
 But mass layoffs suggest that Apple Car development has not been totally smooth sailing.

 The first wave reportedly came in 2016, while another 200 were reportedly moved off the project as recently as January 2019.
 It's not clear what happens in both cases, though it was suggested that management didn't really know where the self-driving car project was going.

-Considering reports claim thousands of employees have been working on the Apple Car, these layoffs probably won't have any serious impact on development.
+Considering reports claim thousands of employees have been working on the Apple Car, these layoffs and staff departures probably won't have any serious impact on development.
 Of course, we don't know for sure, and we likely never will, even if the Apple Car does arrive in 2024, as expected.